felixbur/nkululeko/paper/paper.md

 - European EASIER (*Intelligent Automatic Sign Language Translation*) project (Grant Agreement number: 101016982);

-- Project JPNP20006 commisioned by the New Energy and Industrial Technology Development Organization (NEDO), Japan;
+- Project JPNP20006 commissioned by the New Energy and Industrial Technology Development Organization (NEDO), Japan;

 - Project 24K02967 from the Japan Society for the Promotion of Science (JSPS).